What does a Production Supervisor do?

 How to become a Production Supervisor?

-- Gain experience in production environments.
+- Gain experience in manufacturing or production roles.

 How long does it take to become a Production Supervisor?